 Sample size is important too

 Whether it be telephone interviews or online surveys you must ensure you gather answers from a representative sample size.
 Careful consideration should be given to the selection criteria, so that you create a representative sample.
 The size of the sample needs to be sufficiently large to gather your target number of responses from the right type of respondent.
-For further details see our sample size document.

 Put simply, neither type of research is better than the other.
 It all depends on your research objectives, whether you want to gather more qualitative or quantitative data, and who you are researching.
 Telephone interviews or online surveys may work well on their own for your research or perhaps it requires a mix of both types?
 Your chosen research partner should be able to guide you on which type or interview is best according to your objectives and what your sample should be.